madnight/asciichart/README.md

 ## References

 Full credits to kroitor https://github.com/kroitor/asciichart the inventor of asciichart for the terminal.
-This is only a simple adaptation for the Haskell community.
+This is only a simple port for the Haskell community.